tomitan100/org.openhab.binding.bom/README.md

 Once you have located the forecast data-feed open the file and locate the area code (aac) you would like to use.

-For example: Perth aac code in ftp://ftp.bom.gov.au/anon/gen/fwo/IDW12300.xml is "WA_PT053".
+For example: Perth's aac code in ftp://ftp.bom.gov.au/anon/gen/fwo/IDW12300.xml is "WA_PT053".

+For more information about data-feed, please go to http://reg.bom.gov.au/catalogue/data-feeds.shtml